 - Throw all the ingredients in a baking tray except the cornflour and water.

-- Cover the tray tightly with foil and bake in the oven for about 5-6 hours at 125 degrees celsius.
+- Cover the tray tightly with foil and bake in the oven for about 5-6 hours.

 - Strain the liquid into a saucepan.